-Map information depicted is not intended to replace or substitute for accurate sources available to the people of the City of Novi. of 1970 as amended.
-Pleased contact the City GIS Manager to
+Map information depicted is not intended to replace or substitute for any official or primary source.
+This map was intended to meet.
+National Map Accuracy Standards and use the most recent, accurate sources available to the people of the City of Novi.
+Boundary measurements and area calculations are approximate and should not be construed as survey measurements performed by a licensed Michigan Surveyor as defined in Michigan Public Act 132 of 1970 as amended.
+Pleased contact the City GIS Manager to confirm source and accuracy information related to this map.